R/distancefile.R

 numeric.
 Distance threshold, pairs of nodes with a distance value above this threshold will be discarded.

-logical.
-If TRUE then the programming language and computing platform 'java' will be used to estimate the least-cost distance USING only the FORMULA: function(x) 1/mean(x).
+to estimate the least-cost distance using a resistance raster and the following formula: function(x) 1/mean(x).
 It is necessary to have java installed.
-This option use the package 'graph4lg' to reduce computation times.
+This option use

 numeric.
-Computer cores used to run the .jar file (see, graph4lg), default = 1.
+Computer cores used to run the .jar file (see, graph4lg ), default = 1.

 numeric.
-RAM gigabytes to run the .jar file (see, graph4lg), default = NULL.
+RAM gigabytes to run the .jar file (see, graph4lg ), default = NULL.

 character.
 Output path, with name and extension ".txt".